BaverKoca/Object-Detection-on-Google-Colab/README.md

 # Object-on-Detection-Google-Colab

 ## Images Object Detection
-!That project use YoloV3 because in my opinion it's way more stable than others.
+=> That project use YoloV3 because in my opinion it's way more stable than others.

 First of all need to download somethings which is require for that project.
 I already wrote inside of the program.
 ```bash
 !pip install opencv-python-headless numpy